emg/Danish-Bible-OT-1871/README.md

 Or send Ulrik a pull request via Github.

-Special thanks to Steen Højgaard for vigorous proof-reading of Genesis, Exodus, some of Psalms, Isaiah, Jeremiah, Lamentations, Ezekiel 1-15, Hoseah, Joel, Amos, Obadiah, Jonah, Micah, Haggaj, Nahum, Habbakkuk, Zephaniah, Zechariah, and Malachi.
+Special thanks to Steen Højgaard for vigorous proof-reading.

+Thanks to Ole Madsen for helpful comments and typo-reports.

 ## Status?